briochemc/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 _`pb` is not just the **memory** of state required for the `pullback`, it **is** the pullback._

 We have one final thing to do, which is to think about how we make the code easy to modify.
-Let's go back and think about the changes we would have make to go from our original way of writing that only used the inputs/outputs, to one that used the intermediate state.
+Let's go back and think about the changes we would have to make to go from our original way of writing that only used the inputs/outputs, to one that used the intermediate state.

 ```@raw html
 <details open><summary>Example for `sin`</summary>